yhecon/Mortality_Covid_China/readme.md

 - Data: all the data to replicate the results will be posted upon publication.

-  *Note:* Currently we upload the main workfile (~/data/main.dta), which generate the necessary baseline results for this study.

   - main.dta: workfile to generate the baseline results
     - Figure 2, Figure 3, Figure 4, and Figure 6;
     - Table S1, Table S2, Table S3, Table S5;